Ian7672/acc-magisk-module/README.md

 #   maxChargingCurrent=(1000) # Control files will be added.
 #   maxChargingVoltage=(4000 -battery/voltage_max bms/voltage_max) # Control files will be updated.
 The "-" is mandatory after changing the value (first element).
 Otherwise, the change has no effect.
 #
 # Notes: The maximum current that can be set via dedicated commands is 9999 mA.
 For voltage, the max is 4300 mV.
 One can override those by editing the config directly.
+When the charging current value is a percentage, temp_level is used as back-end, rather than the regular current control logic.

 # max_temp (mt) # resume_temp (rt) #